venator21/snake/README.md

 # snake
-Snake game in python using pygame with OOP
+Snake game in python using pygame with OOP principles